- Classroom - Day 1 of 3

 - Participants understand and agree that portions of the training cannot occur with face coverings and may require being closer than six feet to other participants.

-- Participants are required to wear a face mask to the classroom and pool as well as wear face coverings whenever within 6 feet of other participants, wherever it is practical to do so without endangering their safety, per the instructor’s directions.
+- Participants are may choose to wear a face mask to the classroom and pool as well as wear face coverings whenever within 6 feet of other participants, wherever it is practical to do so without endangering their safety, per the instructor’s directions.

 - Detailed records will be kept for who participated in each class in the event case contact tracing becomes necessary